-The CDL Class A training program is a four-week, full-time program designed to teach students how to safely operate a Class A commercial vehicle and obtain a Class A commercial driver’s license.
+The CDL Class A training program is a four-week program designed to teach students how to safely operate a Class A commercial vehicle and obtain a Class A commercial driver’s license.
 Students will receive theory instruction to prepare them for the written exams at the MVD.
-Once you have received your permit, you will attend three weeks of behind the wheel training with a CNM Ingenuity CDL instructor.
+Once you have received your permit, you will attend behind-the-wheel training with a CNM Ingenuity CDL instructor.

-July/August 2021: Behind the Wheel: July 17 – August 9 – Evening/Weekend Schedule Available!
+July 17 – August 9 – Evening/Weekend Schedule

-August 2021: Behind the Wheel: August 16 – September 8
+August 16 – September 8 – Daytime Schedule

-October 2021: Behind the Wheel: October 11 – November 2
+October 11 – November 2 – Schedule TBD

 If you already have a commercial learner’s permit, you are able to join class for the Behind the Wheel portion.
 Tuition for this option is $4000.